Muriel A. Howard

 Of Counsel and Senior Executive Coach

-Dr. Muriel A. Howard served as president of the American Association of State Colleges and Universities (AASCU) from August, 2009 until July, 2018.
-She is the first African-American to lead one of the six presidentially based higher education associations in Washington, D.C.
-She is also AASCU’s first female president.
+Dr. Muriel A. Howard served as President of the American Association of State Colleges and Universities (AASCU) from August 2009 until July 2018.
+She is the first African-American to lead one of the six presidentially based higher education associations in Washington, DC, and was also AASCU’s first female president.

 As AASCU President, Dr. Howard was an advocate for public higher education at the national level, working to influence federal policy and regulations on behalf of member colleges and universities; serving as a resource to presidents and chancellors as they address state policy and emerging campus issues; developing collaborative partnerships and initiatives that advance public higher education; directing a strategic agenda that focuses on public college and university leadership for the 21st Century; and providing professional development opportunities for presidents, chancellors, and their spouses.

 Formerly the President of Buffalo State College, State University of New York from 1996 to 2009 Dr. Howard led a campus of more than 11,000 students, approximately 1,700 faculty and staff, and a financial operation of more than $214 million.
 Prior to joining Buffalo State, she was the Vice President for Public Service and Urban Affairs at the University at Buffalo, State University of New York, where she served in various leadership capacities over a 23-year period.